DiegoPereira/work-at-olist/README.md

 ```
 your_host + /channels/categories?channel=<channel_name>
 ```
-Retrieve ancestors and decendants of a category, even that exists two with the same name
+Retrieve ancestors and descendants of a category, even if exists two with the same name
 ```
 your_host + /channels/relatives?category=<category_name>
 ```